-Previously in the Chinese Civil Code, only several provisions in relation to specific types of contracts mentioned the 'notice period' in the Contract Law, including loan contracts, lease contracts, warehousing contracts, storage contracts, contracting contracts and commission contracts.
-The common characteristic of the above types of contracts is that the performance is usually continuing.
-Therefore, in the Civil Code, a new provision is introduced for the indefinite-term contracts with continuing performance: paragraph 2, article 563 provides that if an indefinite-term contract contains the continuing performance of obligations, any party may rescind the contract at any time, provided that it shall notify the other party before a reasonable time limit.
-According to this provision, the notice period refers to 'a reasonable time limit' from the moment the notice of termination has reached the other party and until the termination has taken effect.
+According to article 563 of the Chinese Civil Code, if an indefinite-term contract contains the continuing performance of obligations, any party may rescind the contract at any time, provided that it shall notify the other party before a reasonable time limit.
+According to this provision, the notice period refers to 'a reasonable time limit' from the moment the notice of termination reaches the other party until the termination takes effect.

 Although 'a reasonable time limit' is a vague method for calculation of a notice period, it could be interpreted in combination with the purpose of the legislation.
-Generally, in the indefinite-term contracts with continuing performance, the contract parties rely on each other, and if one party terminates the contract at any time, this will cause a sudden attack on the other party and involve unexpected damages.
-This legislation arrangement of 'a reasonable time limit' acts as a buffer period, so as to protect the contract parties from sudden attacks and unexpected damages.
-Therefore, the party that wants to terminate the contract unilaterally should fully consider how to prevent itself from such damages when calculating the notice period.
+Generally, in indefinite-term contracts with continuing performance, the contract parties rely on each other, and if one party terminates the contract at any time, this will have a sudden impact on the other party and involve unexpected damages.
+This legislative arrangement of a reasonable time limit acts as a buffer period so as to protect the contract parties from sudden impacts and unexpected damages.
+Therefore, the party that wants to terminate the contract unilaterally should fully consider how to prevent the other from such damages when calculating the notice period.

-With this concern, article 946 of the Civil Code provides a specific notice period for the contracts of property services, '... where a decision on dismissal is made, the property service provider shall be notified in writing 60 days in advance, unless the contract stipulates otherwise on the notice period.'
-This provision may be seen as a reference example of determining 'a reasonable time limit'.
+With this concern, article 946 of the Civil Code provides a specific notice period for the contracts of property services, 'where a decision on dismissal is made, the property service provider shall be notified in writing 60 days in advance, unless the contract stipulates otherwise on the notice period'.
+This provision may be seen as a reference example for determining a reasonable time limit.